-In Volusia County the ESOL Department has a designated Interpretation/Translation Specialist who is available to support all schools when requests are made for interpretations and/or translations in the target languages.
-Bilingual personnel in the ESOL Department also assist when Spanish support
+In Volusia County the Translation Office is available to support schools when requests are made for interpretations and/or translations.
+Bilingual personnel in the ESOL Department also assist when Spanish support is needed.
+ESOL program forms are translated into multiple languages and schools can access them through the Forms Management site.